 The Kenya Council of Emergency Medical Technicians works to coordinate Emergency Medical Technicians in Kenya through the provision of educational, advocacy and regulatory services while looking at the welfare of its members.
 KCEMT has experience working in the areas of emergency medical services in Kenya and has worked across the spectrum from preparedness and advocacy to provision of emergency medical care and recovery.

-On August 8th 1998,the worst disaster on the Kenyan soil was experienced.
-This was the terrorist bombing of the American embassy in Nairobi, which also totally destroyed a 4-storied building nearby.
-This terrorist act left over 250 people dead and thousands of others injured.
-The injuries varied from simple incisions to massive avulsions, numerous fractures especially from people who tried to jump from the upper floors of nearby buildings and pedestrians with all kinds of injuries
+On August 8th 1998,the worst disaster on Kenyan soil was experienced.
+The terrorist bombing of the American Embassy in Nairobi destroyed a seven-storey building nearby.
+This left over 250 people dead and thousands of others injured.
+The injuries ranged from simple incisions to massive avulsions, numerous fractures especially from people who tried to jump from the upper floors of nearby buildings and pedestrians with all kinds of injuries

 caused by flying shrapnel & pieces of broken glass.

 The search and rescue efforts were led by the armed forces.
 Other rescuers included firemen from the then Nairobi City Council, volunteers from St. John Ambulance and Red Cross and search and rescue teams from Israel Defence Force.
 American, British and French rescue teams were also present.

 After the disaster, a training needs assessment of the Kenyan rescue teams was done and that led to the first training of Emergency Medical Technicians (EMTs) in East and Central Africa between November 1998 and March 1999.
 The classes were organised by the International Medical Corps and an instructor from the United States – Mr. Juan Garcia conducted the training.
 Two groups were trained in Nairobi and Mombasa with forty EMTs each.
 The EMTs were drawn from St John